woven-baker/test-cpp/module2/01_object_oriented/01_03_classes/01_03_classes.en.md

 1. **Indicate intent**: Marking a member function as `const` communicates to other developers that this function is read-only and doesn't modify the object's state.
 This makes the code more readable and easier to understand.
 2. **Error prevention**: If a `const` member function tries to modify a member variable, the compiler will generate an error, preventing unintentional changes to the object's state.
 3. **Support for const objects**: `const` member functions can be called on `const` objects, which are read-only instances of the class.
 If a member function is not marked as `const`, it cannot be called on a `const` object, as it is assumed to potentially modify the object's state.
-4. **Enforce immutability**: By marking all appropriate member functions as `const`, you can design classes that are immutable.
-Immutable objects can provide better safety and predictability in concurrent and multi-threaded environments, as their state cannot be changed after creation.
-5. **Optimization**: Marking member functions as `const` can enable compiler optimizations.
+4. **Optimization**: Marking member functions as `const` can enable compiler optimizations.
 The compiler can make assumptions about the constness of objects and their member functions, which may result in better performance.

-In short, always mark member functions const if they don’t modify the state of the object.
+In short, always mark member functions `const` if they don’t modify the state of the object.

 ### **this pointer**

 In the `setPrice` function, the `this` pointer is used to access the object's `price` member variable.
 The `this` pointer is an implicit pointer to the object itself, and it's used to differentiate between the parameter `price` and the member variable `price`.

-### Member variables

-The `Car` class has four member variables: `make`, `model`, `year`, and `price`.
-These variables store the state of the object and are initialized in the constructor.

 ## Interface and Implementation
 We defined the `Car` class above in the same file as `main()`, but it is best to split a class into its interface and its implementation.
 The interface will go in its own `.hpp` header file, while the implementation will go into its own `.cpp` file and include the corresponding header: